Communication and Code Dependency Effects on Software Code Quality: An Empirical Analysis of Herbsleb Hypothesis: Results

-RQ2 explores effect heroism have on code quality.
+RQ2 explores the effect of high social and code communication (heroism) have on code quality.
 In this study, we created the developer social interaction graph and developer code interaction graph, then identified the developer responsible for introducing those bugs into the codebase.
 Then we find the percentage of buggy commits introduced by those developers by checking (a)~the number of buggy commits introduced by those developers and (b)~their number of total commits.

-Fig~\ref{fig:RQ2_code} and Fig~\ref{fig:RQ2_social} shows the comparison between the performance of hero and non-hero developers.
+Fig~\ref{fig:RQ2_code} and Fig~\ref{fig:RQ2_social} shows the comparison between the performance developers who had made high social and code communication (marked as hero) vs who had made little social and code communication (marked as non-hero) to the project.
 In those figures: \bi \item The x-axis is different projects used in this study. \item The y-axis represents the median of the bug introduction percentage for all hero and non-hero developers for each project respectively. \ei

 Here projects are sorted by the number of non-hero developers.
-In those charts we note that: \bi \item There exists a large number of non-heroes who always produce buggy commits, 100\% of the time (evidence: the flat right-hand-side regions of the non-hero plots in both figures).
+In those charts, we note that: \bi \item There exists a large number of non-heroes who always produce buggy commits, 100\% of the time (evidence: the flat right-hand-side regions of the non-hero plots in both figures).
 That population size of ``always buggy'' is around a third in Fig~\ref{fig:RQ2_code} and a fourth in Fig~\ref{fig:RQ2_social}. \item To say the least, heroes nearly always have fewer buggy commits than non-heroes.
 The 25th, 50th, 75th percentiles for both groups are shown in Table~\ref{tbl:team_size}.
 This table clearly shows why heroes are so prevalent, they generate commits that are dramatically less buggy than non-heroes, regardless of the size of the project. \ei

 The other thing to note from Fig~\ref{fig:RQ2_code} and Fig~\ref{fig:RQ2_social} is that they are nearly identical.
 That is, no matter how we define ``hero'', we reach the same conclusions.
 Hence we say -